surveyjs/survey-creator/examples/addproperties.md

 </p>
 <p>
 <h4>propertyType</h4>
 It is an optional attribute.
-If the value is not set than the library treats it as a string property.
+If the value is not set then the library treats it as a string property.
 <ul>
 <li><i>string</i> – it is the default value type.
 Property editor is a text input. "myProperty" and "myProperty:string" - give the same result.</li>
 <li><i>boolean</i> – a Boolean type.
 Property editor is a checkbox.</li>